 Don't get suckered into paying fees for a website that will give you a t-shirt or sex-toy drop shipping business.
 They are a website design agency posing as something they are not.
 Do not buy "off the peg", or "turnkey" drop shipping businesses".

 One good idea for niche selection is picking a product you've recently purchased that didn't come up to your expectations.
 Using your knowledge of the marketplace, you can offer a better product and write better descriptions that help the customer make an informed buying decision.

 In any business, to be successful, you must offer a better product and customer experience than the competition.
 You must add value to the proposition.
 Building an eCommerce business by competing on price alone is a race to the bottom of the marketplace and unsustainable.

 Building a discount store that offers nothing but cost as a benefit will fail.
 The global marketplace is shrinking; it is becoming easier to buy products from countries like China and get them shipped to Amazon distribution centres.
 The Fulfillment By Amazon service accelerates this process.
 In the end, the only eCommerce businesses that will succeed are those that offer something unique and original.
 Your knowledge of the product area could be the advantage you need to succeed.

 Some of the best niches for drop shipping are those that have specialist magazines dedicated to them.
 Many years ago I worked at a wholesale newsagent, and the array of independent magazine titles was staggering.
-If you want to find great niches, then go through the specialist magazine titles.
+If you want to find fantastic niches, then go through the specialist magazine titles.
 They have a following big enough which warrants producing a magazine.
 Wikipedia has a complete list of all the current and defunct titles which would make an excellent starting point for research